johngao122/H4G-Submission/README.md

 ### 3. Recent Activities
 * A list of the most recent activities throughout the MWH portal, by both residents and admins.
     * Allows MWH admin to remotely monitor recent or current website activities.

+<br><br>

+---

+# Known Problems:

+* *Sign in portal says development still in progress*
+	- We are using clerk for authentication, however we need to pay to remove the development sign in component, so therefore we are stuck with this as we have no budget